Power Big Meet

 Power Big Meet (sometimes shortened "Power Meet") is a classic car show held in Lidköping, Sweden, for American cars (especially those from the 1950s and 1960s).
 It is held each summer during the first weekend of July and is a major event for people who hold an interest for old American cars from all over the world.
 While initially held Friday to Sunday, it has been changed to Thursday to Saturday.

-Power Big Meet is one of the biggest car events in the world.
-Every year between 55 and 75 thousand people visit Power Big Meet to look at other and show their own cars at Västerås' Johannisberg airfield.

 The Power Big Meet began in 1978, and celebrated its largest crowd on record ever in 2007 during its 30th gathering.

 During the Power Big Meet 2004 the police reported that an estimated 12,000 cars had participated in the festivities, breaking all previous records.
 During 2014 17,000 cars participated and 200,000 visitors showed up.

-The 2017 Power Big Meet in Lidköping drew approximately 22,000 automobiles.
+The 2017 Power Big Meet in Lidköping drew approximately 2 automobiles.
 Despite this, the newly instated Västerås Summer Meet only saw a minor decrease of cars and visitors compared to the previous year.